JakeSilva5/ArtChain-FullStack/README.md

 MIT License

 ## Acknowledgments
 Developed by Jake Silva as a project for CMPSC 263 (Web Dev).
-This prokect utilizes Next.js, React, styled-components, ethers.js, and Thirdweb tools.
+This project utilizes Next.js, React, styled-components, ethers.js, and Thirdweb tools.